darkskele/ScaffoldGenerator/SCHEMA.md

   | return = int[10]          // An array of 10 ints
   | parameters = data:const MyType&  // A reference to a constant user-defined type
   | return = auto             // Let the compiler deduce the return type
+  | return = int&&            // An rvalue reference to an int
+  | parameters = temp:int&&   // An rvalue reference parameter
   ```

 ## Next Steps